QCD Effective Lagrangian and Condensation of Chromomagnetic Flux Tubes: Imaginary parts of the effective action

-A further support of our conjecture that {\it the spin interaction terms don't contribute to the imaginary terms of the effective Lagrangian in any background field} is due to the Leutwyler consideration of the vacuum polarisation by constant self-dual field configurations \cite{Leutwyler:1980ev, Leutwyler:1980ma,Minkowski:1981ma}.
+A further support of the conjecture that {\it the spin-interaction terms don't contribute to the imaginary terms of the effective Lagrangian in sourceless background field} is due to the Leutwyler consideration of the vacuum polarisation by constant self-dual field configurations \cite{Leutwyler:1980ev, Leutwyler:1980ma,Minkowski:1981ma}.
 The corresponding spectrum of $H(1)$ {\it has only positive modes} and infinite many zero modes, so called chromons, and therefore demonstrates the absence of imaginary terms in the effective Lagrangian \cite{Leutwyler:1980ev,Leutwyler:1980ma,Minkowski:1981ma}.
 The exact contribution of zero-mode chromons to the effective action was recently evaluated in \cite{Savvidy:2023kft,Savvidy:2023kmx}.